 5 things you should know

 3. Undead and necromantic magic are common in Ebrus, where neither are illegal.
 Common undead, such as skeletal knights, are considered a great supplement to the armies of Ebrus.
+The casting of Necromancy, however, is limited only to those who have served in the Ebran Military.

 4. The group, The Tainted Crown, is rumored to police the alleged underworld that exists within Terath.
 No organization has ever used this name as a signature; it is the name given by the people.
 Though you may hear this name throughout Terath, it is rumored to have originated within Ebrus, and have ties to the organization known as the House of Cards.

-5. The Crawling Cave is a popular place for young adventurers because of its infinite spawning of lesser creatures.
+5. The Crawling Cave is a popular place for young adventurers because of its supposedly infinite spawning of lesser creatures.
 Those wishing to join the adventuring lifestyle find this a perfect place to practice and hone their craft.